DIYODEmag/DIYsplay/README.md

 In this case, we're modifying the first widget (Index 0) and and second widget (Index 1) to display ```4``` and ```30``` respectively.
 There we go, we're now displaying ```4:30``` on the screen.
 Assuming your Arduino is connected, just hit the Upload button and you're good to go.

+The following sections of this guide delve into some more detailed parts of the library, which you may wish to explore if you're more confident with Arduino boards.
+If not, feel free to explore other samples from the Arduino IDE by navigating to  ```File > Examples > DIYsplay```.

 ## Display Communication
 The most popular Arduino-compatible boards (the Uno and the Nano), along with many others, have one primary hardware Serial line, of which messages can be printed to it with ```Serial.println("Hello world!");``` On the Arduino Uno, this is on Pin 0 (RX) and Pin 1 (TX).

-The DIYsplay library, by default, _CAN_ be configured to use this line to talk to the DIYsplay.
-This works absolutely fine, however bear in mind that any serial commands received or sent on that line will be shared with the DIYsplay.
+The DIYsplay library, _CAN_ be configured to use this line to talk to the DIYsplay.
+This works okay, however bear in mind that **any serial commands received or sent on that line will be shared with the DIYsplay**.
 You may see some weird characters in the Serial console when a DIYsplay function is called.
 You may also inadvertently send a valid command to the DIYsplay, causing unexpected behaviour.

 **So, the DIYsplay library uses the ```SoftwareSerial``` library by default on pins D5 and D6.** To use the HardwareSerial line instead (such as if you have a ATMega2560 board with multiple hardware serial lines), just call ```diysplay.begin(Serial)``` for the first line, ```diysplay.begin(Serial1)``` for the second line and so forth.
 This is beneficial if you do have spare serial lines to use as they have increased performance.
 Further information about custom pinouts can be found [below](#custom-pinouts).